Di2g10/attribution-mock-data-model/.junie/guidelines.md

 - Write code in British English spelling conventions.
 - Generate a Sphinx-style docstring using :param:, :raises: and :returns: directives.
 - Include type hints for all public functions and classes.
-- Keep functions small with less than 50 lines and maintain low branching complexity.
+- Keep functions small with less than 50 lines and maintain low branching complexity <3 branches.
 - Avoid complex nested logic; prefer simple, testable units.
 - Access nested module functions through the respective `__init__.py` exports, when appropriate.
 - Inline error handling with clear exception messages aligned with project patterns.